 Below are tips on writing op-eds, a simple and effective way to get a message to both the public and policy makers.
 UCS has additional information for scientists seeking to engage the news media—please see Letters to the Editor and Meeting with Editorial Boards.

-Do some research first.
-Before you sit down to write your op-ed, check with your local newspaper to find out the protocol for submitting opinion editorials.
-Many papers have strict word limits; be sure to follow them carefully.
-Some, but not all, papers accept op-eds by fax or email.
-Call your paper and ask how they prefer to receive op-ed submissions, what the word limit is, to whose attention it should be sent, and if they require any supplemental information beyond the personal information listed above.
+- Do some research first.
+Before you sit down to write your op-ed, go to the outlet’s website to confirm they run opinion pieces and find out the protocol for submitting one.
+Many outlets have strict word limits; be sure to follow them carefully.
+Also be sure to include links to back up any claims you make in your column.
+When sending the piece, paste it into the body of your email rather than sending it as an attachment.
+Double check that you are following the paper’s guidelines.
 Sending an op-ed to the wrong person, one that is not the correct length, or failing to include all the information they require can keep even the best op-ed out of print.

-Keep the op-ed short and to the point.
+- Keep the op-ed short and to the point.
 Ideally, an op-ed should be 550-725 words.
-Remember, newspapers have very limited space.
+Remember, the print version of newspapers have very limited space.
 A short article has a better chance of getting printed.

-Grab the reader's attention in the first couple of lines and close with a sentence that will help him or her remember your point.
+- Grab the reader's attention in the first couple of lines and close with a sentence that will help them remember your point.
 Be creative—an interesting article is more likely to be printed and more likely to be remembered.

-Include personal information at the end your op-ed: name, university or organization, title, phone number, address.
+- Include personal information at the end of your op-ed: your name, university or organization, title, phone number, and address.
 Many papers will not run a piece without first being able to confirm that you are the author of the piece.

 - Follow-up.
 If you can locate a phone number for the opinion editor, you may want to give them a call a few days after you submit your op-ed to check on their interest in running it.
 If you submitted your column through the outlet’s prescribed protocol however, you can be sure that they’ve seen it.